Musicians fight threat of Tennessee anti-LGBTQ, drag bills

 But in a state that long championed its artistic and creative communities, some musicians now feel threatened by its laws.
 The bill that passed this year changes the definition of adult cabaret as “harmful to minors” and says that “male or female impersonators” now fall under adult cabaret, along with topless dancers and strippers.

-On Monday night backstage at the Love Rising concert, Adeem the Artist, a non-binary singer-songwriter living in East Tennessee, pointed to their flowery blouse and their plum-colored lipstick and wondered if their stage outfit would run afoul of the new law starting July 1.
+On Monday night backstage at the Love Rising concert, Adeem the Artist, a nonbinary singer-songwriter living in East Tennessee, pointed to their flowery blouse and their plum-colored lipstick and wondered if their stage outfit would run afoul of the new law starting July 1.

 “I don’t always wear dresses, but I don’t even know if this is OK,” they said.
 “Am I allowed to wear lipstick?
 What does it mean to be dressed as the wrong gender?”